DURGA0409-A/8x1-mux-using-2x1-mux-/README.md

 # 8x1-mux-using-2x1-mux-
 # EXPERIMENT 1: Design and Implementation of 8:1 Multiplexer using 2:1 Multiplexers
 ## AIM
-To design, implement, and verify an 8-to-1 multiplexer using 2-to-1 multiplexers in Verilog HDL and simulate it using Quartus II software.
+To design, implement, and verify an 8-to-1 multiplexer using 2-to-1 multiplexers in Verilog HDL and simulate it using Vivado.

 ## TOOLS / SOFTWARE REQUIRED
-Intel Quartus II Software (any version)
-ModelSim (for simulation)
+Vivado
 PC with Windows OS

 ## THEORY